Ledger Stax review

 Strong casing (mix of aluminium and plastic)

-Sleek design (designed by the creator of the iPod)
+Sleek design (designed by the builder of the iPod)

 Most expensive Ledger hardware wallet